Your Pet, Our Passion.

 When do kittens start teething?

-Kitten’s 26 ‘baby teeth’ only start to appear at around three weeks of age.
-Once the baby teeth start to break through and pierce the gums you may start to see your kitten behaving differently – for example, they might begin to chew things.
-Don’t worry, this is completely normal.
+A kitten’s 26 ‘baby teeth’ will start to appear when they are around three weeks of age.
+Once these baby teeth start to break through and pierce the gums you will see you kitten’s eating behaviour change, as they slowly begin to be able to chew and eat solids.
+You may also see them chewing on toys or intriguing textures.

-By about six weeks of age, most kittens will have grown all of their ‘milk teeth’ (or ‘baby teeth’).
-If your kitten hasn’t grown all of their teeth by this stage, don’t worry.
+By about six to seven weeks of age, most kittens will have grown all their baby teeth.
+If your kitten hasn’t grown all their teeth by this stage, don’t worry.
 Not all kittens’ teeth grow at the same rate.
-However, if there are a number of teeth missing once your kitten reaches nine or ten weeks, you may want to contact your vet to check everything is okay.
+However, if there are a number of teeth missing once your kitten reaches nine or ten weeks or if your kitten’s mouth seems sore, you may want to contact your vet to check everything is okay.

 Kitten teething symptoms

-When your kitten is teething, they may be experiencing some discomfort.
-The most obvious signs of dental discomfort are:
+When your kitten is teething, they may be experiencing some discomfort or pain in their gums and jaw.
+The most obvious signs of discomfort are:

 As their adult teeth erupt, kittens may experience mild gingivitis, which can lead to inflamed gums and bad breath.
 If this is down to teeth erupting, it will usually resolve itself once the teeth are established.

-Other signs of dental discomfort are drooling, bleeding gums, and pawing at the mouth.
+Other signs of discomfort or pain are drooling, bleeding gums, and pawing at the mouth.
 These can also be signs of other dental conditions, so if you have any concerns at all or just need reassurance everything is normal, see your vet for a check-up.

-Increased irritability.
 Just like human children this is most likely due to discomfort from sore gums and is another sign that your kitten is teething.
+They may be less social and solicit less contact during this time.

 How to help a teething kitten

-Although kitten teething is usually nothing to worry about, you can give your kitten extra support while teething by:
+Although kitten teething is a natural process you can help your kitten by:

-• Taking extra care when playing with your kitten – don’t pull toys that they have grabbed in the mouth.
+• Take extra care when playing with your kitten – don’t pull toys that they have grabbed in the mouth.

 • Playing with your kitten can be a good distraction but don’t let them chew on your hands or feet (this can become a habit when they get older and have adult teeth and claws).

-• Removing anything that could be hazardous to your cat’s health.
-When kittens begin teething, they may try to chew anything and everything in your house.
+• Remove anything that could be hazardous to your cat’s health.
+When kittens begin teething, they may try to chew anything and everything in your house that might give them relief.
 Electric cables may look particularly appealing to your teething kitten, so make sure you hide them.
 Toxic materials such as plants should also be removed, so if you have any flowers such as lilies or tulips on display it might be time to take them away.
-If your cat shows an interest in chewing furniture, try to keep them to another room, as chewing wood can cause splinters.
+If your cat shows an interest in chewing furniture, provide alternatives in the form of appropriate but similar texture toys.

 When your kitten is teething, it’s possible for their teeth to erupt too closely together, in the wrong positions, or to have too many or too few.
 Your vet will be able to tell you if this is the case.